pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

    ``.as_mutable_view()`` (name TBD).

 This document basically proposes an extended version of option 2 (Copy-on-Write).
-Some personal arguments in favor of Copy-on-Write compared to the other options:
+Some arguments in favor of Copy-on-Write compared to the other options:

-* If we also want to improve the copy/view efficiency of _methods_ (eg rename, (re)set_index, drop columns, etc. See section above), we will need to implement a form of Copy-on-Write anyway (Error-on-Write would not be appropriate for those cases).
-Personally, I find this an important improvement that I would like to see happen.
+* Copy-on-Write will improve the copy/view efficiency of _methods_ (eg rename, (re)set_index, drop columns, etc. See section above).
+This will result in lower memory usage and better performance.

-* This proposal can also be seen as a clear "well-defined rule", but using Copy-on-Write under the hood as an implementation detail to delay the actual copy until it is needed.
-And when it comes to clear rules, I think the rule of "always copy" is the simplest "well-defined rule" we can get.
+* This proposal can also be seen as a clear "well-defined rule".
+Using Copy-on-Write under the hood is an implementation detail to delay the actual copy until it is needed.
+The rule of "always copy" is the simplest "well-defined rule" we can get.

-  Other "well-defined rule" ideas above would always include some specific cases (and deviations from the numpy rules).
+  Other "well-defined rule" ideas above would always include some specific cases (and deviations from the NumPy rules).
 And even with clear rules a user still needs to know the details of those rules to understand that `df['a'][df['b'] < 0] = 0` or `df[df['b'] < 0]['a'] = 0` does something differently (switched order of column/row
   indexing: the first mutates df (if selecting a column is a view) and the second doesn't).
-While with the "always copy" rule with Copy-on-Write, neither of those examples would work to update `df`.
+While with the "always copy" rule with Copy-on-Write, neither of those examples will work to update `df`.

 On the other hand, the proposal in this document does not give the user control over whether a subset should be a view (when possible) that mutates the parent when being